HRCI Complaint & Disciplinary Policy HRCI Complaint & Disciplinary Form

 If HRCI goes through a business transaction, such as a bankruptcy event, merger, investment transaction, or acquisition by another entity involving the sale of all or a portion of its assets, the PII collected and retained by HRCI may be among the assets transferred or reviewed.

-HRCI may disclose PII when legally required to do so in accordance with subpoenas, government requests or regulations, or legal proceedings.
-HRCI may also disclose PII to protect against misuse or unauthorized use of the Website or as is otherwise required to limit legal liability, protect or defend our rights, property, or interests, or protect the safety, rights or property of other end users or customers.
+HRCI may also disclose PII when legally required to do so in accordance with subpoenas, government requests or regulations, or legal proceedings.
+HRCI may also disclose PII to protect against misuse or unauthorized use of the Services or as is otherwise required to limit legal liability, protect or defend our rights, property, or interests, or protect the safety, rights or property of other end users or customers.

 How Does HRCI Protect PII?

-As is appropriate for the nature of PII collected and stored by HRCI, the Website uses industry standard security measures or safeguards to protect against the loss, misuse and alteration of the PII under HRCI’s control.
-With respect to any stored PII, HRCI will also use commercially reasonable efforts to preserve such PII in its original form to the extent possible and as consistent with any processing that is directed by you or necessary for HRCI to provide the Website or its related solutions, programs or services.
+As is appropriate for the nature of PII collected and stored by HRCI, the Services are protected by industry standard security measures or safeguards to minimize the risk of loss, misuse and alteration of the PII under HRCI’s control.
+With respect to any stored PII, HRCI will also use commercially reasonable efforts to preserve such PII in its original form to the extent possible and as consistent with any processing that is directed by you or necessary for HRCI to provide the Services.
 HRCI may store PII for a period no longer than necessary for the purpose of operating its business.

-Although HRCI has endeavored to create a secure and reliable Website, however, the confidentiality or integrity of any communication, data, or material transmitted via the internet or stored with HRCI cannot be 100% guaranteed.
-Accordingly, you should consider carefully whether you want to submit PII via the internet.
+Although HRCI has endeavored to ensure the Services are secure and reliable, the confidentiality or integrity of any communication, data, or material transmitted via the Internet or stored with HRCI cannot be 100% guaranteed.
+Accordingly, you should consider carefully whether you want to submit PII via the Internet.

 What About “Opting-Out” of Data Collection and Use?

-The collection, use, and sharing of your PII may be necessary for HRCI to provide certain features, programs, events, resources and services made available on the Website, and to operate and/or improve the Website.
-For example, all users who register for an event, program or seminar, or purchase resources from HRCI on the Website, will need to agree to HRCI’s use and collection of PII.
+The collection, use, and sharing of your PII may be necessary for HRCI to provide certain features, programs, events, resources and services made available as part of the Services, and to operate and/or improve the Services.
+For example, all users who register for an event, program or seminar, or purchase resources from HRCI on the Website must agree to HRCI’s use and collection of PII.